Furia (fungus)

-Furia is a genus of fungi within the family of Entomophthoraceae.
+Furia is a genus of fungi within the family Entomophthoraceae.
 This has been supported by molecular phylogenetic analysis (Gryganskyi et al. 2012).

-Originally created in 1966 by Polish mycologist Andrzej Batko (1933-1997), as a subgenus of Zoophthora, The genus name of Furia is derived from the Latin furia - this is due to stress the destructive effect of the epizootic of this type species of the subgenus in populations of Lepidoptera caterpillars.
+Furia was originally described in 1966 by Polish mycologist Andrzej Batko (1933–1997), as a subgenus of Zoophthora.
+The name Furia refers to the Roman and Greek goddesses of vengeance, reflecting the destructive impacts caused by these fungi on their insect hosts.
 American mycologist Richard A. Humber raised Furia to the generic level.

 Distribution

-It has been recorded being found mainly in America and Europe (especially in Great Britain) also Spain, with a few sparse discoveries world wide, such as Mexico, and Brazil.
+Furia species have been recorded mainly in the North America and Europe (especially in Great Britain) also Spain, with a few sparse discoveries worldwide, including in Mexico, and Brazil.
 In Poland and Austria, and a few other parts of Europe, the presence of the fungus Furia shandongensi has been found on earwigs.